Linux

 Linux - Configuration - Start Rapid7 Insight Agent Service

-Verify and start the Rapid7 Insight Agent service on Linux endpoints
+Start the Rapid7 Insight Agent ir_agent service on Linux endpoints when the daemon stops or fails

 Worklet Details